Doubling Down

 Double Down Options

-As already mentioned, double down is the action that allows players to double their initial wager.
+As already mentioned, the double down is the action that allows players to double their initial wager.
 However, there are many cases where gamblers double for less than 100% of their original bet.
-This can be often observed when players are not entirely sure whether the dealer is in a weak position but at the same time, they wish to proceed with such a move.
+This often happens when players are not entirely sure that the dealer is in a weak position but still wish to proceed.

 To be on the safe side, they bet less than the initial amount.
-For instance, instead of £10, players bet the amount of £5.
-They have the right to make their own decisions and play the game the way they want as long as their choices comply with the rules.
+For instance, players might bet £5 instead of £10.
+They have the right to make their own decisions and play the game the way they want, as long as their choices comply with the rules.

-However, if they are wise enough they will seek an expert’s advice in order to find out more about this tricky situation.
+However, wise players will seek expert advice in order to find out more about this tricky situation.
 The professional opinion of many experienced gamblers is that such a decision – to double for less – is simply not beneficial.
 They advise that players should double down for the full amount or refrain from such a move.
 Players need to bear this in mind next time they face such a situation.

 The Impact of Doubling Down for Less on Players’ Expectation

-But why is doubling down for less not as optimal?
-Let’s answer this question with an example where you hold a total of 11 made up of 2-9.
+But why is doubling down for less not optimal?
+Let’s answer this question with an example where you hold a total of 11 made up of 2 and 9.
 The dealer starts their hand with a ten-value card.
 You are reluctant to double for the full amount because you fear you might lose twice as much against this strong upcard.

 If you decide to simply hit your 11 against the dealer’s ten-value card, you will prevail approximately 56% of the time and lose the remaining 44% of the time.
 Assuming that your original wager is £10, you would register profits of 56 x £10 = £560 on average and lose 44 x £10 = £440.
 Your expectation would be £120 on average if you hit 11 against the dealer’s ten.